Download our brochure! (PDF)

 At the age of 11, I met a local Science and Nature Scientist, Dr. Robert A, Vines, and he taught me how to catch and handle hot snakes and made sure I handled a Diamond Backed Water snake for six months without getting bit prior to pinning and catching my first hot one.
 This was 1970 and snake grabbers were not readily available as they are today, so I learned how to make my own grabbers, snares, hooks and pinning devices.
 When I was around the age of 12 or 13 my father bought me A Field Guide to Reptiles & Amphibians, by Conant (1959).
 You can purchase the newest version by clicking here.

 I continue to study snakes and their benefits to the ecosystem and human beings through the most current reports, books and by working with other professionals in the field.
 My college degree is in communication, and I continually hone my public speaking skills by entertaining and educating audiences from preschoolers to retirees.
+I also recently wrote several pocket field guides for the snake novice, so people can learn the types of snakes they might encounter outdoors.
+See our snake guide page for more info.

 --Clint Pustejovsky (email@example.com)